srinivas-kamath/wordpress-swarm/ephemeral-storage/docker-compose/readme.md

 Sharing the commands to make this setup working in your system using docker-compose :-

-First, download this repo into your Downloads directory
+First, download this repo :-

     $ mkdir /docker && cd /docker/ && git clone https://github.com/srinivas-kamath/wordpress-swarm.git